vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 or K. śu, marks of conch, discus (which are held by Viṣṇu) with heated copper or the like by Vaiṣṇavas of Madhva and other sects.
 SM (pp. 86-57) says the practice is without textual authority; but NS 107–108, DS 55 say that one's

 family custom should be followed.
-Tāmbūla-sankrānti-for women only; for one year; performer
+Tāmbūla-saṅkrānti-for women only; for one year; performer

 makes brāhmaṇas eat tambūla every day and at end of year donates golden lotus and all utensils for tāmbūla to a brāhmana and his wife and gives a sumptuous dinner; secures saubhagya and lives happily with husband and sons, &c.; HV II.
 740-41 (from Skanda); Vratarka folio 388a